galihhhp/fastify-postgresql-ansible-automation/README.md

 ### Challenge 6: Monitoring & Logging Automation

-**Objective:** Automate the setup of basic monitoring and centralized logging for your Node.js applications.
+**Objective:** Automate the setup of basic monitoring and centralized logging for your Fastify applications.

 **What You'll Build (Ansible Focused!):**

-- Ansible tasks to install and configure a **log rotation utility** (e.g., `logrotate`) for Node.js application logs.
+- Ansible tasks to install and configure a **log rotation utility** (e.g., `logrotate`) for Fastify application logs.
 - Tasks to set up a basic **system monitoring agent** (e.g., `node_exporter` for Prometheus, or basic `atop`/`htop` installation).
 - Integrate with Docker logging and monitoring features.
 - A basic Ansible task to send a simple email notification (using `community.general.mail` or `ansible.builtin.uri` for a simple API call) when a service stops.